California Eats & Stays Hotels Joshua Tree USA

 Everything you need to know for desert glamping in Joshua Tree from the people who know best!
 If you want to glamp in Joshua Tree, and cross of that summer bucket list item, we're here for you. joshua tree glamping desert vibes | where to stay in joshua tree national park | unique places to stay in joshua tree yurt glamping | glamping bubbles in joshua tree | joshua tree glamp guide | rv airstream glamping joshua tree national park | best glamping near joshua tree national park glamping tents

-Welcome to our authentic, honest, expert guide to glamping in Joshua Tree, California from people who live here and have even run our own glampground.
+Welcome to our authentic, honest, expert guide to glamping in Joshua Tree, California from locals who have even run our own glampground.
 We ourselves are desert dwellers who live, breathe, and respect the soul of Joshua Tree, the Mojave Desert, and the art of curating a glamping experience, so we know exactly what to look for to glamp in Joshua Tree.
 And since we built our own glampground and lived in a glamping tent for half a year while we ran our business, we’re certainly qualified to recommend the best sites to glamp in Joshua Tree.

 First, we’re going to sum up the area for anyone not from around here, as well as sharing the best time to go camping in Joshua Tree.